Maana Ka Gharana: Plot

-Maana Ka Gharana actually includes Maana's (Sana Javed) father Ghalib who is the brother of Malik (Shamil Khan) and maternal uncle of Khizer (Shehroz Sabzwari).
-Khizer likes Maana but Maana sees Khizer as a friend only.
+Maana Ka Gharana includes Maana's (Sana Javed) father Ghalib who is the brother of Malik (Shamil Khan) and maternal uncle of Khizer (Shehroz Sabzwari).
+Khizer likes Maana but she only considers him a friend.
 Maana wanted to marry a rich man who could show her the world.
 Maana doesn't like her village and wants to see the city of lights.
-Maana happily married Gul-Bahar (Malik's wife)'s nephew Shehryar (a rich businessman).
+Maana is happy to be engaged to Gul-Bahar (Malik's wife)'s nephew Shehryar, a rich businessman.
 Khizer never told Maana about his feelings for her.
 He pretends to be happy that Maana is marrying Shehryar.
-And Saleha (Raheela Agha) Zaari's sister and Maana's mother also wanted Maana to marry Shehryar.
-She thinks that Khizer deserves a much better girl than Maana because Maana is more like a child and Khizer behaves more maturely.
-Maana's fiancé Shehryar does not like Maana's friendship with Khizer.
+Saleha (Raheela Agha) Zaari's sister and Maana's mother also wanted Maana to marry Shehryar.
+She thinks that Khizer deserves a much better girl than Maana because of her child-like behaviour, while Khizer behaves more maturely.
+Shehryar does not like Maana's friendship with Khizer.
 Shehryar start hatching a plan to spoil Khizer's good image in everyone's eyes.
-He succeeded in making a plan he blame Khizer for stealing the precious diamond ring which he had brought for Maana.
-Everyone was shocked when the ring was founded from Khizer's room.
+He succeeds in blameing Khizer for stealing the precious diamond ring which he has brought for Maana.
+Everyone is shocked when the ring is found from Khizer's room.
 Saleha asked Khizer to leave the house.
-Khizer told them of his innocence but no one believes in him.
-He left the house it was rainy night.
+Khizer swears that he is innocent but no one believes him.
+He leaves the house on a rainy night.
 In image, Maana found Shahryar with a woman.
 She asked this from servant, he said, she was Saman (Sarah Khan).
 She said, where is she now?
 He said that she died after their divorce.